 All three are normally verified by E-field calculations, the first by the standard RIV test described in IEC 60437 2nd Edition (1997-09).
 The third criterion cannot be verified by a test while the second is as yet not verifiable by any test.
-Power companies, however, are now increasingly interested in having such verification.
+Power supply companies, however, are now increasingly interested in having such verification.

 Establishment of Criteria for Maximum E-Field

-For maximum E-field on the metal fitting, CIGRE recommended a limit of 2.2 kV/mm.
+For maximum E-field on the metal fitting, the CIGRE Brochure recommended a limit of 2.2 kV/mm.
 According to an earlier paper from EPRI, the value indicated for surface E-field on metal fittings and grading rings should be 2.1 kV/mm and this value is often being used as a reference for design purposes.
-According to internal CIGRE discussions, some utilities are now specifying values as low as 1.6 kV/mm – probably to account for possible manufacturing defects, surfaces that have become slightly damaged from improper handling or ageing of the grading rings in service.
+According to internal past CIGRE discussions, however, some utilities are specifying values as low as 1.6 kV/mm – probably to account for possible manufacturing defects, surfaces that have become slightly damaged from improper handling or ageing of the grading rings in service.
 In an earlier paper, STRI had recommended 1.8 kV/mm.

-* Limit of E-field on grading ring & end fitting: 1.8 kV/mm
+• Limit of E-field on grading ring & end fitting: 1.8 kV/mm

-* Limit of average E-field along housing surface: 0.42 kV/mm
+• Limit of average E-field along housing surface: 0.42 kV/mm

-* Limit of E-field at triple point: 0.35 kV/mm
+• Limit of E-field at triple point: 0.35 kV/mm

-Practical E-Field Calculations
+Examples of Practical E-Field Calculations

 Pre-Test on Short Insulators

-Testing performed on short insulators provided a better understanding of the mechanism of water drop corona and formed the basis to proceed with full-scale tests.
+Testing performed on short insulators provided a much better understanding of the mechanism of water drop corona and formed the basis to proceed with full-scale tests.

 Full-Scale Testing on Different Insulator Designs

-Testing Complicated Insulation Structures
+Results from Testing Complicated Insulation Structures

 Final Proposal for WDCI Test